Wenlab/Auto-Worm-Behavior-Detector/readme.md

-## Performance of the algorithm
+# Performance of the algorithm

 * accuracy: depending on definition of forward, reversal and turn.
-  * This algorithm can detect very short (see temporal resolution) forward and reversal, which may not be what the human want to distinguish.
+This algorithm can detect very short (see temporal resolution) forward and reversal, which may not be what the human want to distinguish.

-* precision and recall: depending on definition of forward, reversal and turn.
-  * this algorithm has high recall.
+* precision and recall: recall is more important than precision in this task and this algorithm has high recall.
 * temporal resolution
-  * Theoretically, 1 frame for turn and $frame\_window$ frames for forward and reversal.
+  * Theoretically, 1 frame for turn and 10 frames for forward and reversal.

-## Details of the beyond edge situation
+# Details of the beyond edge situation

 If the beyond edge situation is rare, the histogram will look like: